ExtensityAI/symbolicai/README.md

 ### 🧠 Causal Reasoning

 The main goal of our framework is to enable reasoning capabilities on top of the statistical inference of Language Models (LMs).
-As a result, our `Symbol` objects can also perform deductive reasoning operations.
+As a result, our `Symbol` objects offers operations to perform deductive reasoning expressions.
 One such operation involves defining rules that describe the causal relationship between symbols.
-The following example demonstrates how the `&` operator computes the logical implication of two symbols.
+The following example demonstrates how the `&` operator is overloaded to compute the logical implication of two symbols.

 ```python
 res = ai.Symbol('The horn only sounds on Sundays.') & ai.Symbol('I hear the horn.')